Merrillville, Indiana: Economy

 Merrillville is a hub for retail trade in Northwest Indiana.
 The US 30 corridor between Taft Street and Colorado Street harbors a large concentration of big-box retailers, hotels, restaurants, and automobile dealerships.

 Ameriplex at the Crossroads, an industrial and technology park, opened at Broadway between 93rd Avenue and 101st Avenue in 2005.
 The development is designated an Indiana Certified Technology Park and includes a business incubator and technology center operated by the Purdue Research Foundation.

 Heavy industry such as steelmaking and petroleum refining, which characterizes the economy of northern Lake County, does not have a significant presence in Merrillville.
 The town is home to the corporate headquarters of Fortune 500 energy company NiSource, hospitality management firm White Lodging, and Centier Bank, Indiana's largest privately owned independent bank.

 Merrillville's nearest commercial airports are Griffith-Merrillville Airport in Griffith and Gary/Chicago International Airport in Gary.

 Demographics

+2020 census

+As of the census of 2020, there were 36,444 people and 15,176 households living in the town.
+The population density was 1095.7 PD/sqmi.
+The racial and ethnic makeup of the town excluding Hispanics from the racial categories was 29.7% White (non-Hispanic), 50.1% African American (non-Hispanic), 0.2% Native American (non-Hispanic), 1.3% Asian (non-Hispanic), 3.6% Multiracial (non-Hispanic), and 14.8% Hispanic or Latino of any race.

+There were 15,176 households, of which 22.4% had children under the age of 18 living with them, 32.5% were married couples living together, 37.4% had a female householder with no husband present, 23.2% had a male householder with no wife present.
+The average family size was 3.27.
+The median age in the town was 39.1 years.

+As of 2020, the median income for a household in the town was $62,221 while the median income for a family in the town was $84,667.
+About 14.5% of the population were estimated to be below the poverty line.